Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Conclusion

 \section{Conclusion}

-This paper has investigated some insights in designing ALPR systems and proposed a high-performing VSNet.
-In VSNet, the proposed VertexNet and SCR-Net are connected in a resample-based cascaded manner, thereby improving the inference speed.
-With a novel architecture design, such as integration block, vertex estimation, horizontal encoding, and weight-sharing classifier, our VSNet achieve the best performance on CCPD and AOLP datasets.
+This paper has investigated four insights in designing ALPR systems and proposed a high-performing ALPR network, i.e., VSNet.
+In VSNet, the proposed VertexNet and SCR-Net are connected in a resample-based cascaded manner, improving the inference speed.
+With a novel architecture design, such as integration block, vertex estimation, horizontal encoding, and weight-sharing classifier, our method achieves the best performance on CCPD and AOLP datasets.
+Besides, our method performs well in the unseen images of PKUData and CLPD.
 We validated that taking advantage of vertex information and the weight-sharing classifier is helpful for the CNN model rather than adopt additional character segmentation modules or RNNs.
 Since the time cost of vertex annotations is equivalent to that of bounding boxes, we think those vertex annotations are more meaningful than box annotations for license plate detection and recognition.
 We believe our design insights are potential for further research in the ALPR task.
-For some challenging conditions, like CCPD-Challenge, character recognition approaches can be further studied to achieve more robust performance.
+For some challenging conditions (like CCPD-Challenge) and unbalanced training data, the self-attention mechanism and generative model can further improve the character recognition performance.

 \ifCLASSOPTIONcaptionsoff

 \fi